HHF: Emerging Research Grant (ERG)

 - Applicants cannot be a current or prior PI on a major independent research award (e.g., R00, R03, R21, R01, VA Merit, DoD, or equivalent).
 Prior appointment on fellowship/training grants, or prior service as a PI on a mentored career development award, is allowable.

-- For research continuation or bridge funding.
+- Applications for research continuation or bridge funding should not be submitted.

 Find more grants like this